- B.A., Brown University

 - J.D.
 New York University School of Law

-Professor Laplante joined the New England Law faculty in 2013-2014, and she teaches Advanced International and Comparative Law: International Human Rights; Perspectives: Transitional Justice, and Public International Law.
+Professor Laplante joined the New England Law faculty in 2013-2014, and she teaches Business and Human Rights, Public International Law, Torts, and Transitional Justice.
 The former human rights lawyer was a researcher with the Truth and Reconciliation Commission and a co-founder of the Praxis Institute for Social Justice, both based in Peru, and she writes on international law and justice topics.

 Professor Laplante was visiting assistant professor and Richard D. Tulisano Human Rights Fellow at the University of Connecticut School of Law in 2011-2012, and was a research fellow there in 2012-2013.
 She also served in 2012-2013 as inaugural and interim director of the University of Connecticut’s Thomas J. Dodd Research Center, working in consultation with Senator Christopher Dodd to establish the Office of Human Rights and Outreach.